 Filters for your furnace should be replaced every 3 months.

-Furnaces are the sole responsibility of the Owner and will help reduce repairs and replacement costs.
+Furnaces are the sole responsibility of the Owner and regular filter replacement will help reduce repairs and replacement costs.
 Replacement filters are available at the office in 2 sizes (18 x 25 x 1) (20 x 20 x 1) at a cost of $12 each.

 PARKING